aws/aws-eks-best-practices/content/cost_optimization/cost_opt_networking.md

 ### Restricting Traffic to a Node

-There are cases where restricting traffic at a zonal level isn’t sufficient.
+There are cases where restricting traffic at a zonal level isn't sufficient.
 Apart from reducing costs, you may have the added requirement of reducing network latency between certain applications that have frequent inter-communication.
 In order to achieve optimal network performance and reduce costs, you need a way to restrict traffic to a specific node.
 For example, Microservice A should always talk to Microservice B on Node 1, even in highly available (HA) setups.
 Having Microservice A on Node 1 talk to Microservice B on Node 2 may have a negative impact on the desired performance for applications of this nature, especially if Node 2 is in a separate AZ altogether.

 **Using the Service Internal Traffic Policy**

 In order to restrict Pod network traffic to a node, you can make use of the _[Service internal traffic policy](https://kubernetes.io/docs/concepts/services-networking/service-traffic-policy/)_.
-By default, traffic sent to a workload’s Service will be randomly distributed across the different generated endpoints.
+By default, traffic sent to a workload's Service will be randomly distributed across the different generated endpoints.
 So in a HA architecture, that means traffic from Microservice A could go to any replica of Microservice B on any given node across the different AZs.
 However, with the Service's internal traffic policy set to `Local`, traffic will be restricted to endpoints on the node that the traffic originated from.
 This policy dictates the exclusive use of node-local endpoints.
 By implication, your network traffic-related costs for that workload will be lower than if the distribution was cluster wide.
 Also, the latency will be lower, making your application more performant.

 !!! note
-    It’s important to note that this feature cannot be combined with topology aware routing in Kubernetes.
+    It's important to note that this feature cannot be combined with topology aware routing in Kubernetes.

 ![Local internal traffic](../images/local_traffic.png)